-The great outdoors; if you live near a park or have your own garden, use it!
+The Great Outdoors!
+If you live near a park or have your own garden, make use of it!

 Find a patch of green and get working!
 You can do stationary exercise such as star/lunge jumps or core exercises like planks – all of these work you hard and challenge your body!
 Parks are also great for jogging and fresh air, many organise fun runs of varying distances at the weekend whilst others have outdoor gym equipment available to use for free, so check out your local park to see how you can get involved.
 Tennis courts also pop up in public parks and are often free to use so as long as you have a racket and ball then the court is all yours.